Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 - ``@staticmethod def __construct_metric_tensor_symbol__(*args, **kwargs) -> sp.Matrix``
 - ``@staticmethod def __construct_inverse_metric_tensor_symbol__(*args, **kwargs) -> sp.Matrix``

-If you subclass from :py:class:`~pisces_geometry.coordinates.base._OrthogonalCoordinateSystemBase`, you only need to define the diagonal elements of the metric tensor — that is, the scale factors squared.
+If you subclass from :py:class:`~coordinates.core.OrthogonalCoordinateSystem`, you only need to define the diagonal elements of the metric tensor — that is, the scale factors squared.
 The inverse metric will be computed automatically as ``1 / g[i]``.

 You must implement: